edmundgjj/edmundgjj.github.io/_copywriting/curriculum.md

 layout: single
 title: "Curriculum Design & Training Plan"
 permalink: /curriculum
-excerpt: "Here is an example of curriculum and training instructional material for a youth development program"
+excerpt: "Here is an example of curriculum and training instructional material I wrote for a youth development program"
 last_modified_at: 2016-11-03T10:01:43-04:00
 author_profile: true
 sidebar: